 Information in this article is not intended as an offer of coverage.
 It is for illustrative purposes only, providing a general overview of featured benefit highlights provided under the respective policies.
 It is not a contract.

-ShelterPoint Life only provides statutory coverages in the states of NY and NJ, and DOES NOT provide statutory coverages in CA, HI, RI, and Puerto Rico.
+ShelterPoint Life only provides statutory coverages in the states of NY and NJ and DOES NOT provide statutory coverages in CA, HI, RI, and Puerto Rico.

 NY DBL and NJ TDI are underwritten by: ShelterPoint Life Insurance Company (principal office in Garden City, NY).
 Policy Form# SPL DBL1114 and TDB-P-NJ.
 NY DBL policies are governed by Article 9 of Workers Compensation Board (WCB) Law (New York State Disability and Paid Family Leave Benefits Law).
 In the event of conflicting information with the policy, the policy will take precedence over what is shown in this material.
-Please refer to the policy for terms under which it may be continued or cancelled.
+Please refer to the policy for terms under which it may be continued or canceled.
 Conditions, covered services, exclusions, limitations, and terms of coverage apply as pursuant to Article 9 of WCB Law.